xh3b4sd/dotfiles/README.md

 Package backups currently work with https://atom.io/packages/package-sync.

 - Open the atom editor.
-- Use the shortcut `ctrl-cmd-space` to open the command palette.
+- Use the shortcut `shift-cmd-space` to open the command palette.
-- Type `package sync` to fuzzy find the command to install packages
+- Type `package sync` to fuzzy find the command to install packages.
+- Wait until all packages are installed and relaunch atom.

 ## TODO
 Automatically install https://github.com/bitboxer/de-coding.keylayout on OSX